dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/c/api.md

 ### `duckdb_malloc`

 ---
-Allocate `size` bytes of memory using the duckdb internal malloc function.
+Allocate `size` bytes of memory using the DataMiner internal malloc function.
 Any memory allocated in this manner should be freed using `duckdb_free`.

 #### Syntax